codio/site/source/docs/annotations/tour.html.markdown

 - **Source Matched** - if the token is of the format `@annotation:tour labelName`, then Codio expects to find a matching `labelName` in a project source file.
 - **Standalone** - if the token is of the format `@annotation:tour` then Codio will display the tour item without displaying associated source code.

+##Full Screen
+You can expand the tab to the full browser size by pressing the button to the right of the navigation icons.